BuildTheEarth/main-bot/readme.md

         -   **name**: The name of the database.
         -   **user**: The username to connect with.
         -   **pass**: The password of the user to connect with.
-    -   If using SQLite (recommended for easier development and testing):
+    -   If using SQLite (currently broken):
         -   **path**: The path to the database file.

 ### Scripts